By Gil Marks

 Fold one fourth of the egg whites into the batter, then fold in the remaining whites.

 Divide the batter equally between the prepared pans.
-Bake until a wooden tester inserted in the center comes out clean and the cake springs back when lightly touched, 30 to 35 minutes for 9-inch rounds; 45 to 50 minutes for the 8-inch squares; and 45 to 50 minutes for a 13- by 9-inch.
+Bake until a toothpick inserted in the center comes out clean and the cake springs back when lightly touched, 30 to 35 minutes for 9-inch rounds; 45 to 50 minutes for the 8-inch squares; and 45 to 50 minutes for a 13- by 9-inch.

 Let cool in the pans for 10 minutes, then remove the cakes to wire racks and let cool completely, at least 1½ hours.
 The cake can be wrapped in plastic wrap and stored at room temperature for up to 2 days.